Templemore: Feudal period

-With the Norman invasion of Ireland in 1169, a powerful Norman family – the Butlers – became the new overlords.
-Early in the 14th century, they were raised to the Earldom of Ormond.
-As the holders of the County Palatine of Tipperary, they were entitled to appoint sheriffs and judges, and to gather certain classes of revenue that would normally have been due to the Crown.
-This privilege was withdrawn in 1715.
-The family donated a small piece of land to the Abbey of St Thomas in Dublin, and about 1200 a large Abbey was built with a moated graveyard, the remains of which are still to be seen in Templemore Demesne, commonly known as the "Town Park".
+With the Anglo-Norman invasion of Ireland in 1169, a powerful Norman family – the Butlers – became the new overlords.
+Early in the 14th century, they were raised to the Earldom of Ormond and held palatine rights in County Tipperary.

+The ruins of Templemore Abbey, which may have been established by the Knights Templar, lie to the north of the town in the Town Park, the demesne of the Carden family.

 The Blackcastle, as it is locally known, was built in the Town Park in 1450 by James Butler, 4th Earl of Ormond.
 This building and its manor lands were occupied by the Butlers and were later leased to the families of Purcell of Loughmore (Loughmoe) and Morris of Knockagh.

 The O′Fogarty clan held what is now the barony of Eliogarty, while to the north of them, at least some time later, were O'Meaghers of Ikerrin.
-The River Nore, at its position between Roscrea and Templemore, although just a small stream at this point, is usually taken as the southern limit of Ely O'Carroll territory.